 There are some other known creoles such as Macanese Spoken in Macau and Hong Kong, Annobonnese in the island of Annobón, Equatorial Guinea, Saramaccan Spoken in Suriname, Sri Lanka Portuguese Creole Spoken in coastal cities of Sri Lanka, etc.

-There are numerous benefits and advantages in Learning foreign languages in India.
+There are numerous benefits and advantages to Learning foreign languages in India.

 Due to Brazil’s rapidly growing economy and its economic and geographic closeness to the United States, learning Portuguese is an attractive opportunity for many people.
-Brazil currently has the world’s seventh largest economy and is rapidly growing, with an important role in global markets such as agriculture, energy, Iron And Steel, Textiles, Machinery And Equipment and manufacturing.
+Brazil currently has the world’s seventh-largest economy and is rapidly growing, with an influential role in global markets such as agriculture, energy, Iron And Steel, Textiles, Machinery And Equipment, and manufacturing.

-It is not as popular as other European languages in India.
+It is not as popular as other European languages like French, Spanish, or German.
 However, The demand for Portuguese is growing in India for multiple reasons.

 India and the Portuguese-Speaking World